 To remedy this situation, advance the "mechanical" timing by manipulating the DFU "A" Trigger Wheel TDC Parameter.
 If your crank sensor is aligned with the 11th tooth of the trigger wheel at TDC #1, setting the Tooth Offset to a number LOWER than 11 will add mechanical advance.
 If the number "10" was set for the Tooth Offset, the mechanical timing would be ADVANCED by 6 degrees (6 degrees per tooth).
 This would require that you subtract 6 degrees from the values in your ignition advance table in WinTec to obtain your desired advance value.
 That is, the timing table will have to read 30 degrees in order for the engine to operate at 36 degrees advance.
-See the Tuning Guide Section for more details.
+See Section A.4.g. for more details.

-3.3.7 Full Sequential Applications - Cam Synchronization
+A.4.f.
+Full Sequential Applications - Cam Synchronization

 When full sequential fuel operation is desired, a once-per-engine-cycle synchronization, or "sync," pulse must be received by the ECU.
 Typically, the sync pulse is generated by the installation of a 1-notch (or 1-tooth) trigger wheel onto the camshaft.
-A Hall effect sensor is used as a triggering method.
-With this method, the tooth must pass by the magnetic sensor between 180° and 6° before TDC Compression (not exhaust) of the number one cylinder.
-See Figure 11 for installation details.
+A standard Electromotive magnetic (inductive) sensor can then be used to obtain the reading from this trigger wheel.
+A Hall effect sensor could also be used as a triggering method instead of a magnetic sensor setup.
+With either method, the tooth must pass by the magnetic sensor between 180° and 6° before TDC Compression (not exhaust) of the number one cylinder.
+See Figure A.4.
+7 for installation details.

-The TECgt200 will only trigger off a rising voltage during the synchronization period (between 180° and 6° BTDC compression).
-A rising edge occurs when the metal on the cam trigger wheel becomes closer to the sensor.
-See Figures 8 and 9 for representative examples and different cam trigger wheel designs, and their rising edge location.
+The TECgt will only trigger off a rising edge during the synchronization period (between 180° and 6° BTDC compression).
+A rising edge occurs when the metal on the cam trigger wheel becomes closer to the sensor over a very short period of time.
+See Figures A.4.
+6 and 7 for representative examples and different cam trigger wheel designs, and their rising edge location.